 • Assist you in developing and introducing practical mechanisms for establishing, promoting and sustaining an ethical infrastructure in the public life of your own country

 • Explore options for detecting and investigating unethical behaviour and corrupt acts, including an opportunity to practise investigative techniques

 • Examine how best to carry out successful prosecutions and apply administrative and civil sanctions as effective responses to corruption and unethical behaviour, including options for asset recovery.

 The workshop will enable you to:

-- Consider how to create the environment within which transparency and accountability can more readily be improved
+• Consider how to create an environment within which transparency and accountability can more readily be improved

 • Examine how the pandemic has created opportunities which raise new challenges

 • Understand mechanisms for detecting corruption and unethical behaviour